rbms-bsc/DCRMR/_pages/Phys-desc/Illustrative-content.md

 ><CITE>1 illustration</CITE>
 >Details of illustrative content: <CITE>Illustration is a title page vignette depicting a woman with raised sword and torch, with two serpents rising out of an inferno in the background</CITE>

-<a name="6.22.35.2">6.22.35.2</a> *Optionally*, record an approximate number of illustrations if the exact number cannot be readily ascertained and it is considered important for identification or selection.
+<a name="6.22.35.2">6.22.35.2</a> *Optionally*, record an approximate number of illustrations if the exact number cannot be readily ascertained and it is considered important.

 # 6.22.37 Resources consisting entirely or chiefly of illustrations